-The prevailing party is entitled to recover the lawyers' fees from the opponent in accordance with Austrian Act on Lawyers' Fees (a schedule of fees based on the amount in dispute).
+The prevailing party is entitled to recover the lawyers' fees from the opponent in accordance with the Austrian Act on Lawyers' Fees (a schedule of fees based on the amount in dispute).

-The court fees are based on the amount in dispute as well.
-If the principal amount of the enforced claim is, for example, for €1 million, the court fee for the enforcement against moveable property would amount to approximately €2,500; if the enforcement is against immoveable property, the court fee would be approximately €23,000.
+Court fees are based on the amount in dispute as well.
+If the principal amount of the enforced claim is, for example, for ε_1 million, the court fee for the enforcement against movable property would amount to approximately $\epsilon{2,500}$; if the enforcement is against immovable property, the court fee would be approximately $\epsilon{23,000}$.